kubernetes/autoscaler/vertical-pod-autoscaler/README.md

 existing recommendations will be removed.
 The objects will remain present though and a ConfigUnsupported condition will be set on them.

 This doc is for installing latest VPA.
-For instructions on migration from older versions see Migration Doc [Migration Doc](https://github.com/kubernetes/autoscaler/blob/master/vertical-pod-autoscaler/MIGRATE.md)
+For instructions on migration from older versions see [Migration Doc](https://github.com/kubernetes/autoscaler/blob/master/vertical-pod-autoscaler/MIGRATE.md).

 ### Prerequisites